Non Binding Letter of Intent Template Word and Legal Guide

 -

-When should I use a letter of intent?
+Why should I use a non binding letter of intent template in Word?

 If you need help with understanding the difference between a letter of intent and statement of purpose, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.